Generate a Self-Signed Certificate

-In this section, the process of generating a Self-Signed Certificate in the Authentication slot of your Crescendo device is demonstrated.
-When completed, a newly generated Authentication certificate will be stored in your Crescendo device and available for use with any system which supports standard PKI certificates.
+After generating a Self-Signed Certificate in the Authentication slot of your Crescendo device, the newly generated Authentication certificate will be stored in your Crescendo device and available for use with any system which supports standard PKI certificates.

 Important: A Self-Signed Certificate, as the name implies, is a certificate that is certified only by the person or computer generating it.
 It does not correspond to a publicly-trusted Certificate Authority.
 Self-Signed Certificates can be useful for demonstration purposes or for testing the PKI functionality of systems that are not yet publicly deployed.